olicarter/commune-manager/README.md

 ## Development

 Backend development uses the NestJS framework and Jest for testing.
-Run their CLI commands normally (e.g. `nest start`, `jest`), as they are installed as part of the development setup.

 Run `npm test` from the repository root to execute the `test` script in all workspaces.
 It leverages npm's workspace mode to run each package's